 - Your Eligibility– Every lender will have their own eligibility criteria based on the type of housing loan, which may include age, income and area of residence.
 Carefully read the criteria to know if you are eligible to apply for a loan.
 A rejected loan application can reduce your CIBIL score.

-- Change your lender – Your EMI will be affected if you change your lender mid-tenor.
-The lender could offer you a lower interest rate or a wider tenor.
+- Change your lender – Your EMI will be affected if you change your lender mid-tenure.
+The lender could offer you a lower interest rate or a wider tenure.
 In both the cases, your home loan EMI reduces, making it easier for you.

 Though the tool makes it easy for you to calculate your EMIs, you should also know the various benefits of using the EMI Calculator.